Harshshokeen09/Sketch2Face/README.md

 LINK: https://drive.google.com/file/d/1kny5MqZ9m8mo8ln65a5ycswVIkxemZjx/view?usp=sharing

+TO run make the pre-traiend model work, extract the file into your project file location under a seprate folder naming "checkpoints"

 # Conclusion:

 Sketch-To-Face revolutionizes the field of face image synthesis by enabling the generation of realistic face images from freehand sketches.
 Its architecture, training process, and key features empower users with fine-grained control over facial attributes and provide high-quality output.
 With its diverse applications in character design, virtual reality, forensics, and education, Sketch-To-Face has the potential to reshape various industries and open up new possibilities in computer graphics and human-computer interaction.